Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer System.md

 > 社会巨变，课程也要适应，时代需要所谓大神来推动。

 > **Computer Organization** is realisation of what is specified by the computer [architecture](https://www.zhihu.com/search?q=architecture&search_source=Entity&hybrid_search_source=Entity&hybrid_search_extra=%7B%22sourceType%22%3A%22answer%22%2C%22sourceId%22%3A33332592%7D).
-It deals with how operational [attributes](https://www.zhihu.com/search?q=attributes&search_source=Entity&hybrid_search_source=Entity&hybrid_search_extra=%7B%22sourceType%22%3A%22answer%22%2C%22sourceId%22%3A33332592%7D) are linked together to meet the requirements specified by computer architecture.Some organizational attributes are hardware details, control signals, peripherals.
+It deals with how operational [attributes](https://www.zhihu.com/search?q=attributes&search_source=Entity&hybrid_search_source=Entity&hybrid_search_extra=%7B%22sourceType%22%3A%22answer%22%2C%22sourceId%22%3A33332592%7D) are linked together to meet the requirements specified by computer architecture.
+Some organizational attributes are hardware details, control signals, peripherals.
 >
 > **Computer Architecture** deals with giving operational attributes of the computer or Processor to be specific.
-It deals with details like physical memory, ISA of the processor, the no of bits used to represent the data types, Input Output mechanism and technique for addressing memories.
+It deals with details like physical memory, ISA of the processor, the number of bits used to represent the data types, Input Output mechanism and technique for addressing memories.

 ![](../../../Assets/Pics/Pasted%20image%2020230313213313.png)